700 Children's® – A Blog by Pediatric Experts

 • Whistling around the house

-If this is the case, consult with your pediatrician and get their input about your concern and the behavior your child is exhibiting.
+If a habit appears to be causing harm or significant distress, it’s a good idea to consult with your child’s pediatrician.
 Many parents often find these habits come and go without any pattern and can resolve on their own without intervention.
 If intervention is needed, your pediatrician can direct you to the most beneficial treatment path.

 • Looking both ways before crossing the street

-• Putting on a seatbelt when you get in the car
+• Putting on a seatbelt when getting in the car

-• Stopping at the sidewalk when playing outside to remain a safe distance from the street
+• Stopping at the sidewalk when playing outside to stay safe

-• Turning in a homework folder upon entering the classroom
+• Turning in homework folders upon entering the classroom

 • Saying thank you after receiving a gift